joshuagrisham/galaxy-book2-pro-linux/fingerprint/readme.md

 1. 8 bytes hard-coded prefix depending on out vs in
    - `E G I S 00 00 00 01` for commands to the bulk out
    - `S I G E 00 00 00 01` for responses from the bulk in
-2. 2 bytes which seem to be some kind of check bytes for the payload (CRC / xor / sum / ??)
+2. 2 bytes which seem to be some kind of check bytes for the payload.
 3. hardcoded "`00 00 00`"
 4. 2 bytes that seem to be some kind of type/subtype for different processes/events
 5. then it seems to vary a bit more with additional payload data depending on different type of events; either some kind of payload directly or more "type" kind of stuff either before or after some kind of payload

+Thanks to [some guidance from a Stack Exchange user](https://reverseengineering.stackexchange.com/questions/32157/derive-logic-for-2-check-bytes-for-a-usb-fingerprint-reader) I was able to piece together a basic method which looks like it computes these "check bytes" how the device is expecting.
+Essentially each full payload (including these check bytes) can be converted to "32-bit big-endian words from the 16-bit words", each "word" summed together MOD `0xFFFF` should equal `0` and it seems like this matches what I see in the traces, and the device seems to happily accept the payloads now.

 Each "fingerprint" seems to be represented by a unique 32-byte identifier or signuature of some kind.
 The fingerprints (their 32-byte identifiers) which are currently enrolled can be read from a payload during the initialization sequence, and from what I can tell, it seems like it is the driver software itself that creates each new uniqe ID to send to the device for each new fingerprint during the enrollment process.
+For now I am just generating a random 32-byte token and the device seems to use them happily.

 ## How to Use

-This PoC requires Python 3 plus the extra packages `docopt` and `crccheck` (though CRC is not really used/working at this time).
+This PoC requires Python 3 plus the extra packages `pyusb` and `docopt`.

 I have not sorted out the right `udev` rules for this, so in order to access the device without getting a permission denied exception, I have just used root / sudo instead.